 What to do about it: Get the hiring team on the same page on what the must have attributes of the role are and what are nice to haves/teachable skills before bringing in more candidates before putting any more candidates through the process.

 These are just a few examples.
-No doubt you’ll have your own that you’ve sniffed out.
-The best thing you can do with smells is get them out in the open :) and raise awareness.
+No doubt you’ll have your own that you’ve sniffed out in candidate assessments.
+The best thing you can do with smells is get them out in the open and raise awareness.